 Prior to your class

-One day before class, I will send you an email with some questions.
-If you answer yes to any of these questions then let’s pick a new date for our class:
+One day before class, I will send an email to you with some questions and if you answer yes to any of these questions then let’s pick a new date for our class:

 - Have you been diagnosed with, tested for, or suspected of having COVID-19?